Althaf66/Althaf66/README.md

 # 💫 About Me:
-I am ALTHAF ASHARAF, final year student who loves to contribute open source.Currently I am LFX Mentee@goharbor
+I am ALTHAF ASHARAF, and I love to contribute to open source.
+I am a graduate LFX Mentee @goharbor

 # 💻 Tech Stack: